How to Get a Trading Non-Regulated Derivative Contracts & Currencies in Spot Market Business License in Dubai

 Market-making activities in spot currency markets

-It is important to note that this licence does not authorise activities that fall under the jurisdiction of the UAE Securities and Commodities Authority (SCA) or the Dubai Financial Services Authority (DFSA), which govern regulated financial instruments.
+It is important to note that this license does not authorise activities that fall under the jurisdiction of the UAE Securities and Commodities Authority (SCA) or the Dubai Financial Services Authority (DFSA), which govern regulated financial instruments.

-Who This Licence Is Suited For
+Who This License Is Suited For

-This licence is particularly well-suited for:
+This license is particularly well-suited for:

 Currency traders and forex brokerages operating outside regulated frameworks